Cancer Care Parcel Logo

 9.4 Financial Controls

-• Financial decisions above £5,000 are subject to written authorisation by the Director.
+Financial decisions above £5,000 require written approval by authorised leadership.

 Cancer Care Parcel: